adipandas/adipandas.github.io/_posts/2019-08-31-developer-manisfesto.md

 16. Be Passionate
 17. Participate and contribute if you can: Be the Jack of all trades and Master of ONE.

-I came accross these thoughts [here](https://content.nanobox.io/the-developer-manifesto/#ampshare=https://content.nanobox.io/the-developer-manifesto/) and I want to thank Tyler Flint for sharing these.
-I try to incorporate these in my work as much as I can.
+I came across these thoughts [here](https://content.nanobox.io/the-developer-manifesto/#ampshare=https://content.nanobox.io/the-developer-manifesto/) and I want to thank Tyler Flint for sharing these.
+I try to incorporate these into my work as much as I can.